sf-wdi-gaia/express-views-lesson/readme.md

 </body>
 ```

-Now, just like Rails, we can use partials within our layout.ejs page.
-The method is `include` instead of `render`, though:
+Now we can use partials within our layout.ejs page.
+The method is `include` instead of `render`:

 ```html
 ...